 Your unique genetic code holds information that could help you make future health and wellness decisions in consultation with your physician.
 The HudsonAlpha Institute for Biotechnology is offering the Insight Genome program for adults interested in unlocking the secrets of their genetic code.

-Whole genome sequencing is a comprehensive test that offers information not found in one comprehensive tool elsewhere.
+Whole genome sequencing is a comprehensive test that offers a full picture of your genetic code.
 The goals of the Insight Genome are to personalize your own healthcare and to build a bridge between patients and physicians for truly collaborative, personalized health.
-By sequencing, or spelling out, your entire genome (genetic code), we can generate a “blueprint” of what makes you uniquely you.

 The Insight Genome is comprised of several components: